rustiri/Election_Analysis/README.md

     - Diana DeGette
     - Raymon Anthony Doane
 - The candidate results were:
-    - Charles Casper Stockham received 23.0% of the vote and 85,215 number of votes
+    - Charles Casper Stockham received 23.0% of the votes numbering 85,215 in total
-    - Diana DeGette received 73.8% of the vote and 272,892 number of votes
+    - Diana DeGette received 73.8% of the votes numbering 272,892 in total
-    - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes
+    - Raymon Anthony Doane received 3.1% of the votes numbering 11,606 in total
 - The winner of the election was:
     - Diana DeGette who received 73.8% of the vote and 72,892 number of votes